rollkit/docs/tutorials/cosmwasm.md

 [Docker](#docker-installation) in order to compile.
 <!-- markdownlint-enable MD051 -->

-Run the following command in the `~/cw-contracts/contracts/nameservice`
+Run the following command in the `~/nameservice` directory you just copied:
-directory:

 ::: code-group